Kim Cattrall: 1970s–2000s

 In 2005, she appeared in the Disney film Ice Princess, in which she played Tina Harwood, ice skating coach of the film's lead character.
 She portrayed Claire, a paralysed woman who wants to die, in the West End drama revival of Whose Life Is It Anyway?.
-She was honoured that year by Glamour Magazine for the "Woman of the Year Awards" for Theatre Actress.
-In October 2006, she appeared to rave reviews in a West End production of David Mamet's The Cryptogram at the Donmar Warehouse in London.
-Since late 2005, she has appeared in a number of British television commercials for Tetley Tea.
-In July 2006, a commercial for Nissan cars, which featured Cattrall as Samantha Jones, was withdrawn from New Zealand television, apparently because of complaints about its innuendo.
+She appeared to rave reviews in a 2006 West End production of David Mamet's The Cryptogram at the Donmar Warehouse in London.
+She appeared in a number of British television commercials for Tetley Tea from 2005, as well as ads for Bacardi's Island Breeze cocktails.
+In 2006, a commercial for Nissan cars, which featured Cattrall as Samantha Jones, was withdrawn from New Zealand television, apparently because of complaints about its innuendo.
 She later starred alongside Brendan Gleeson in John Boorman's film The Tiger's Tail (2006), a black comedy that focuses on the impact of the Celtic Tiger economy on Irish people.
 On ITV, she starred alongside David Haig, Daniel Radcliffe and Carey Mulligan in My Boy Jack, the story of author Rudyard Kipling's search for his son lost in the First World War.